tmtek/bulletinboard/readme.md

 > "Add" or "Add this is an important note everyone should be aware of."

  This command allows you to add new notes to the board.
-If you say "add" and then continue to speak, then the application will take the rest of your statement and add it as the note.
+If you say "add" and then continue to speak, the application will take the rest of your statement and add it as the note.
 If you just say "Add", it will then prompt you for a message.

 > "Wipe the board"